testml-lang/testml/ReadMe.md

 An Acmeist Software Testing Language

-# Status
+# TestML Background

-TestML ideas started back in 2005.
+TestML ideas started back in 2004.
 The Perl module Test::Base, used the same data definition syntax that is still used today.

 In 2009, an imperative assertion syntax was added, that could be run in any